-where $\langle,\rangle$ is a suitable inner product defined on the space of Fourier$-$Jacobi forms of certain weight and (lattice) index (see Definition \ref{inner product_fourier-jacobi}).
-The aim is to find an Euler product expression for this Dirichlet series.\\
+where $\langle \;,\; \rangle$ is a suitable inner product defined on the space of Fourier--Jacobi forms of certain weight and (lattice) index (see Definition \ref{inner product_fourier-jacobi}).
+This series converges absolutely for $\textup{Re}(s) > k+1$ and represents a holomorphic function in this domain (see Lemma \ref{convergence_dirichlet}).
+Our aim is to find an Euler product expression for this Dirichlet series.\\

 We will now present our main Theorem \ref{dirichlet} in a simplified form.
-Let $F$ be a simultaneous eigenfunction for some appropriately defined Hecke algebras (see Theorem \ref{dirichlet}) and with Fourier$-$Jacobi expansion as above.
+Let $F$ be an eigenform for some appropriately defined Hecke algebras (see Theorem \ref{dirichlet}) and with Fourier--Jacobi expansion as above.
 Let $\sigma$ denote the bilinear form induced by $S$, $(D,r) \in \widetilde{\textup{supp}}(L, \sigma)$ (see Definition \ref{support}) and define